You want tacos? We’ve got tacos.

 111 Wolf Road, Colonie • @torocantina • torocantina.com

-This doesn’t feel quite right on the list.
-We know Toro is wildly popular deep-pocketed restaurant for big parties and family events.
-We know it can feel a little gimmicky with huge oversized burritos carried overhead, the pendulum-swinging chocolate piñata for dessert, and faux tree growing in the middle.
-Although not a chain, it is very much at home on Wolf Road.
-But—we also think it’s fun, decked out with Mexican skull art (calaveras) and glammy curved velvet sofas upholstered in teal and green.
+This looks a little out of place here as a wildly popular deep-pocketed Wolf Road destination for big parties and family events.
+The huge oversized burritos carried overhead, pendulum-swinging chocolate piñata for dessert, and faux tree growing in the middle can feel a little gimmicky—but we also think it has broad appeal, decked out with Mexican skull art (calaveras) and glammy curved velvet sofas upholstered in teal and green.

-We put them on our grab-and-go list largely because Wolf Road is such a tricky place for legit, non-chain, takeout fast food.
-(Shout out to Legends for Turkish, or Spicy Mint for Indian.)
+So they’re landed on our our taco list largely because Wolf Road is such a tricky place for legit, non-chain, takeout fast food.
+(Shout out to Legends for Turkish takeout, or Spicy Mint for Indian.)
 At Toro, you can order to-go or dine in next to a machine that presses 900 tortillas an hour.
 Every tortilla starts with nixtamalized, imported Mexican blue corn ground into masa from scratch.
-Tacos are two to an order.
-Choose between 50/50 flour-corn blend, blue-corn tortilla, or mix for a $3 fee.
-Don’t miss their lamb barbacoa slow-cooked for 10 hours with banana leaves, garlic and spices; roast chicken with jicama radish coleslaw; red snapper finished with cilantro pesto, or sweet potato with goat cheese and huitlacoche.
-If you’re staying to eat, get the sampler of seven house-made salsas too.
+As tacos come two to an order, you can choose 50/50 flour-corn blend or blue-corn tortilla, or mix for an inexplicable $3 fee.
+We like the lamb barbacoa slow-cooked for 10 hours with banana leaves, garlic and spices; roast chicken with jicama radish coleslaw; red snapper with cilantro pesto, and sweet potato with goat cheese and huitlacoche.
+If you’re dining in, add the sampler of seven house-made salsas too.

 BALLSTON SPA